 Use the time to have some genuine family conversations

 While we’re on the subject of a captive audience, long car rides are a great chance to engage in some genuine conversation with your kids.
 Opening up to your kids about your own childhood experiences can be a great way to engage and connect with them.
 My sisters and I loved hearing stories about my Dad’s adventures with his childhood friends, the Nelsons.
-We always knew a good story was coming when Dad would start “This one time, me and the Nelson boys…” Do a little detective work and find out about their favorite games, shows, books, sports, anything!
+We always knew a good story was coming when Dad would start “This one time, me and the Nelson boys…” Do a little detective work and find out about their favorite games, shows, books, sports, or anything!
 People, kids included, love to talk about things they are passionate about.

 Last…encourage rest time!